Rajkummar Rao: Commercial failure with continued acclaim (2019–2023)

 In 2022, Rao starred opposite Bhumi Pednekar in Harshavardhan Kulkarni's Badhaai Do, in which they portrayed a couple in a lavender marriage to prevent their parents from pressuring them into traditional marriages.
 He was drawn to the role of a gay police officer due to the unique challenge it offered and, to prepare, he underwent an extensive diet and exercise regimen to achieve the physical appearance Kulkarni envisioned for the character.
 The film, and Rao's performance, earned unanimous critical acclaim with The Quint's Stutee Ghosh particularly taking note of "his vacant impassive expression that makes you realise how stifled he feels in a police uniform".
 His performance was featured in several publications' lists of the best Hindi cinema performances of the year.
 He also earned his first Best Actor award at Filmfare.

 Rao followed this with the thriller film HIT: The First Case, a remake of the 2020 Telugu film of the same name.
 Co-starring Sanya Malhotra, Rao, once again, portrayed a police officer who works in the Homicide Intervention Team (HIT).
 Critics generally considered the film inferior to the original but appreciated Rao's performance; Devesh Sharma of Filmfare praised him for ensuring that a weak script did not hinder his performance and praised his chemistry with Malhotra.
 Both Badhaai Do and HIT: The First Case were commercial failures.
 After making a brief cameo appearance reprising his role from Stree in Bhediya, Rao starred alongside Radhika Apte and Huma Qureshi in Vasan Bala's Monica, O My Darling.
 Released directly on to Netflix, he expressed his indifference toward the film receiving commercial success and that his primary hope was for the film's content to be appreciated.
 Rao's performance was praised by Anna MM Vetticad of Firstpost who took note of his ability to distinguish his roles as police officers without becoming monotonous.

 Bheed—a social thriller in black-and-white about the events that transpired during the COVID-19 lockdown in India—was Rao's sole theatrical release of 2023.
 The film received positive critical acclaim; however, its box-office performance was limited due to its controversial political themes.
 Rao's consistent portrayal of "troubled police officers" earned praise from Deepa Gahlot of Rediff.com.
 He followed this by portraying a mechanic who is the reluctant heir to his father's criminal empire in Netflix's Guns & Gulaabs, reteaming with Raj & DK after Stree.
 Set against the backdrop of the 1990s in the fictitious town of Gulaabgani, Rao assists a police officer (played by Dulquer Salmaan) in bringing down a high-profile opium deal.
-Writing for The Hindu, Shilajit Misra found Rao's portrayal of the character to be reminiscent of Charlie Chaplain.
+Writing for The Hindu, Shilajit Misra found Rao's portrayal of the character to be reminiscent of actor Charlie Chaplain.